 Albuquerque, New Mexico

-High Desert was planned from the ground up, taking a responsible stewardship approach to the land by respecting and integrating the existing features of arroyo’s and the juniper prairie that exists on this land.
-This sustainable community of 1000-acres honors low-impact design practices of water conservation, wildlife habitat restoration and native plantings to maintain 50% of the native landscape as open space and to use only 20% of its annual water allowance for landscape irrigation which saves $300,000 per year.
-Because of its stewardship towards the natural environment, the High Desert changed water-conservation and landscape planting ordinances at city and state levels, and it’s become the model for sustainable new communities in the southwest.
+High Desert was planned from the ground up, taking a responsible stewardship approach to the land by respecting and integrating the existing features of arroyos and the juniper prairie.
+This sustainable community of 1000-acres honors low-impact design practices of water conservation, wildlife habitat restoration and native plantings to maintain 50% of the native landscape as open space and to use only 20% of its annual water allowance for landscape irrigation, which saves $300,000 per year.
+Because of its stewardship of the natural environment, High Desert changed water-conservation and landscape planting ordinances at city and state levels.
+It has become the model for sustainable new communities in the Southwest.